Patent firm sues German retailers over HTC phones

 "HTC once again confirms its position that its phones do not make use of the teaching of that patent," the company said.
 "HTC is committed to protecting its partners' and customers' interests."

-IPCom acquired Bosch's ROBG.UL mobile telephony patent portfolio, created between the mid-1980s and 2000, which includes about 160 patent families worldwide, including some of the key patents in the wireless industry, such as patent 100, which standardises a cellphone's first connection to a network.
+IPCom acquired Bosch's mobile telephony patent portfolio, created between the mid-1980s and 2000, which includes about 160 patent families worldwide, including some of the key patents in the wireless industry, such as patent 100, which standardizes a cellphone's first connection to a network.

-IPCom said by continuing to use its patents without paying a fair compensation IPCom could in the future legally refuse HTC a licence for its standard-essential patents.
+IPCom said by continuing to use its patents without paying a fair compensation IPCom could in the future legally refuse HTC a license for its standard-essential patents.

 (Reporting by Christoph Steitz and Tarmo Virki; Editing by David Cowell and Steve Orlofsky)